 - A maximum fine of $10,000.

-Second-degree burglary is also known as “commercial burglary.”
-It generally carries less severe penalties than a first-degree burglary conviction.
+Second-degree burglary generally carries less severe penalties than a first-degree burglary conviction.
 It is up to the prosecutor to decide if a second-degree burglary will be charged as a felony or a misdemeanor.

 Felony second-degree burglary carries a potential state prison sentence of 16 months, 2 years, or 3 years.
 It also carries a maximum fine of $10,000.

 Misdemeanor second-degree burglary carries a county jail sentence of up to 1 year.
-It also carries a maximum fine of up to $1,000.What can a California Burglary Defense Attorney do in my Case?
+It also carries a maximum fine of up to $1,000.How can a Los Angeles Burglary Attorney Help Me?

-An experienced criminal defense attorney knows that while every case is different, there are some common legal defenses to a burglary charge.
+An experienced burglary defense attorney serving Los Angeles knows that while every case is different, there are some common legal defenses to a burglary charge.
 At Kroger Law Group, we understand that every element of the burglary charge must be examined to find the best defense for your unique case.
 These are some of the arguments that have been successful in other cases:

 - There was no intent to commit a crime at the time of entry.